 Links to my free reads.
 All original works are copyrighted by Theo Fenraven.

-Two or three times a month, I post a flash fic to the blog.
+Whenever I have time or feel inspired, I post a flash fic to the blog.
 To find them (there are too many to post here), plug “Monday Flash Fic” into the blog’s search field.

 Bad Fit: A short story in four chapters.
 Jon and Shell wake up on a beach, not knowing how they got there or where they are.

 Christmas Story: Unexpected: Marc has been putting in long hours at work, and Miles suspects him of having an affair.
 He’s totally wrong, however, as he finds out one morning a couple days before Christmas.

 White Collar: After Paris: Fanfic in seven parts, taking place after Neal vanished at the end of the series.
 You don’t have to know the show to appreciate the story, however; it was written so anyone could enjoy it.

 Numbers: Originally published by Dreamspinner Press, now a free read on my blog.